Making the Most of the New Dispatch Grid: Optimizing Your Workflow

 You might also filter by Vehicle, Driver, or Type to see how trips are distributed for a given day.
 In other cases, filtering by Company, Passenger Name, or Occasion can make it easier to pull reservations associated with a specific client or event.

-- A Vehicle-Specific tab that shows all trips assigned to a particular vehicle type
+View all trips assigned to a particular vehicle type to better understand scheduling and utilization.